lucia-auth/lucia/documentation/collection/main/reference/api/auth.md

 ## `getAllUserKeys()`

 Validate the user id and get all keys of a user.
+Keys returned may be expired.

 ```ts
 const getAllUserKeys: (userId: string) => Promise<Key[]>;